 Other physical evidence can include debris knocked off your car, as well as paint that transfers from one car to the other at the point of impact.

 In some situations, we need to lean on the talents of a reconstruction expert to help analyze all the evidence and recreate how the accident unfolded.
 A reconstruction expert can also create a 3-D or computer model that helps bring the accident alive for a jury.

 Contact A Sideswipe Accident Lawyer Today

+How do you determine fault in a sideswipe accident?
+The lawyers at MG law can help you determine fault and help you bring a successful claim for damages.
 Sideswipe accidents cause considerable damage to vehicles, which must be fixed.
-Motorists can also suffer serious injuries, including concussions, fractures, and back injuries that require tens of thousands of dollars in medical care.
+Motorists can also suffer serious injuries.
+Side-swipe accident injuries include- concussions, fractures, and back injuries that require tens of thousands of dollars in medical care.